bpucker/LRG/README.md

 # LRG
-This repository contains the material for the Long Read Genomics course that is scheduled to take place in Prag in early November 2025.
+This repository contains the material for the Long Read Genomics course that is scheduled to take place in Prague in early November 2025.

 ## Topics
 - (1) Sequencing Technologies